-“It’s never important,” she said over the sound.
+“It’s never important when it goes off like this,” she said over the sound.
 “He’s trying to check in and stop me from wasting time.
 I should have wrapped it in something but I didn’t think, now I can’t touch it without answering.
 So ignore it.”

 “As you like,” he said, tempted to cover his ears.
 The sound was obnoxiously high-pitched.